-When viewing temples in Kyoto we like to spend a day or half day (depending on your schedule) in a specific temple district before moving on.
+When choosing the best Kyoto temples to visit, we suggest spending a day or half day, depending on your schedule in a specific temple viewing district before moving on.

 Ji is the Japanese word for temple, but it’s common for both Ji and Temple to be written, for example Ninnaji Temple – which reads as Ninna Temple Temple.
 Crazy, but there you have it.